common name: brown garden snail

 Cantareus aspersus (Müller 1774)

 Cryptomphalus aspersus Müller 1774

 In the United States, Capinera (2001) reports its distribution in California and along the west coast north to British Columbia, Canada, in most southeastern states and along the east coast north to New Jersey.
 However, it has not developed the serious pest status found in California throughout its range.
-Although occasionally intercepted on plant shipments to Florida, it has not become established in this state.
+Although occasionally intercepted on plant shipments to Florida, it has not become established in Florida.